dotansimha/graphql-code-generator/docs/plugins/flow-operations.md

 ---
-id: flow-documents
+id: flow-operations
-title: Flow Documents
+title: Flow Operations
 ---

-The `graphql-codegen-flow-documents` plugin generates Flow types based on your `GraphQLSchema` and your GraphQL documents.
+The `graphql-codegen-flow-operations` plugin generates Flow types based on your `GraphQLSchema` and your GraphQL operations and fragments.

 It generates types for your GraphQL documents: Query, Mutation, Subscription and Fragment.